 Missing teeth can impact your quality of life.
 It can make eating more difficult, and cause a shifting of teeth that can affect your bite.
 It can also lead to bone loss and resorption that can make your face sag or droop.
 You may also feel self-conscious about the missing tooth.

 A dental implant is a device that is placed in the bone to replace a missing tooth.
 The bone then grows around the implant, “locking” it in to secure it in a process called osseointegration.
 Once the implant is firm, it can be restored with a crown, bridge, or used to snap in a denture.

 Most modern dental implants are made of either titanium (metal) or a bioceramic material.
-The doctors at Integrative Dental Solutions offer bioceramic dental implants, a non-metal alternative that acts and looks just like a natural, healthy tooth.
+The biological dentists at Integrative Dental Solutions offer ceramic dental implants, a non-metal alternative that acts and looks just like a natural, healthy tooth.

-A State-of-the-Art, Natural Solution
+A Pricey Solution

 In 1809, the first “modern” dental implant was made of gold.

 The three-unit fixed bridge to replace missing teeth can fail because of decay under the bridge.
 Having root canal therapy in the anchor teeth make them more likely to fail.

 The most common reason for single tooth loss is endodontic (root canal) failure or fracture.

 Real Patients.
 Real Reviews.